 It could make Johansson the world's highest paid actress

 Much has been written about the gender pay gap in Hollywood, but Johansson's Black Widow deal may indicate a sea change.
-The Daily Mail reports that she could land $25 million for her role in the movie, an insider noting: "Scarlett will get a huge payday for the Black Widow film, which Disney believes could eclipse Wonder Woman."
+The Daily Mail previously reported that she could land $25 million for her role in the movie, an insider noting: "Scarlett will get a huge payday for the Black Widow film, which Disney believes could eclipse Wonder Woman."
 (Gal Gadot earned a mere $300,000 for that movie.)

 On its own terms, Johansson's wage packet would, according to Forbes, place her below 2017's record holder (Emma Stone with $26m), but above the likes of Jennifer Lawrence ($24m).

 However, the Mail's source also indicates that Johansson (pictured below in 2014 hit Lucy) will get a revenue bonus if the movie does well at the box office, possibly netting her a record total of $31m.
 According to the Forbes 2017 rich list (via NME), this would put her below Robert Downey Jr., who commands $48m before bonuses, but roughly on a par with Chris Hemsworth ($31.5m).